li-lindong/PLPS/README.md

   pages={3611-3620},
   doi={10.1109/ICCVW54120.2021.00404}}
 ```

+## Dataset Contents
+This dataset version consists of 71 videos with multi-group and multi-level labels, which may surpporting gender/age classification, group detection, action/activity recognition, emotion analysis and social relation understanding.
+* **Video frame**
+* **2D bounding boxes**
+* **Gender**: Male, Female, Unknown
+* **Age**: Infant, Child, Teenager, Adult, Old People
+* **Social groups**: individuals and clusters with two or more people
+* **Action/Activity**: NA, Crossing, Waiting, Queueing, Talking, Dancing, Sitting, Jogging, Playing, Riding, Doing Sport
+* **Individual/Group Emotion**: Valance (-2, -1, 0, +1, +2), Arousal (-2, -1, 0, +1, +2), Dominant (-2, -1, 0, +1, +2)
+* **Social Relation**: Friend, Family, Couple, Professional, Commercial, No Relation

+## Privacy Protection
+The original data are from real public spaces, hence the dataset contains some clear faces inevitably.
+It is very necessary to blur the faces before releasing the dataset.
+Meanwhile, we also present some experimental results to discuss the influence of blurring.

 ## Copyright
 The PLPS dataset is available for the academic purpose only.
 Any researcher who uses the PANDA dataset should obey the licence as below: